 - Sunday April 5, 33 AD – Resurrection Sunday (end of 70th ‘seven’)

 Some other 70-Week Prophecy interpretations land perfectly on Palm Sunday at the end of the 69th ‘seven’ but then skip over the most important event in history contained within the Passion Week started by Palm Sunday.
 They jump right over approximately 2000 unanswered years thus far to the week of ‘Tribulation’.
 There could possibly be a dual interpretation for the 70th ‘seven’ or prophetic week but if 69 weeks of prophetic years lands on the beginning of Passion Week, it stands to reason that the last week of the prophecy being the most important seven of the 70 has something to do with Palm Sunday and the events that immediately followed that week, not the Tribulation thousands of years in the future.
 The 70-Week prophecy gives a very specific time frame that has to be decoded.
-A Bible prophecy setting the specific time to the Tribulation does not exist and this prophecy cannot be hijacked for that purpose in my view.
-Clearly the same passage speaks to other events that follow the Passion of Christ.
-The timing of the prophecy however does not.
+Clearly, the same passage speaks to other events that follow the Passion of Christ within the century.
+The timing of the second coming of Christ and the Tribulation relate more closely to Daniel’s 2300 ‘Evening and Day’ Prophecy.

 Why April 3, 33 AD to date the Crucifixion?

-Many scholars, including Sir Isaac Newton, narrowed several possible crucifixion dates down to two, one is April 3, 33 AD, which is the only date of the two during a lunar eclipse (confirmed by lunar eclipse charts) and where Passover was the day before the Sabbath, both described in Scripture (i.e. Acts 2:14) on the Day of Pentecost, May 23, 33 AD.
+Pontius Pilate served as the prefect of Judaea from 26-36 A.D. which definitively bounds the possible crucifixion dates within this 10-year span.
+Many scholars, including Sir Isaac Newton, narrowed several possible crucifixion dates down to two, one is April 3, 33 AD, which is the only date of the two during a lunar eclipse (confirmed by lunar eclipse charts but ironically not by Newton) and where Passover was the day before the Sabbath, both described in Scripture (i.e. Acts 2:14) on the Day of Pentecost, May 24, 33 AD.

 The Day of Pentecost, Recap of the Signs and Wonders that occurred with the Crucifixion

-Pentecost is 50 days after the Passover/Crucifixion, which is also the feast of Shavuot (i.e. Feast of Weeks), to offer first fruits of the wheat harvest because God told Jews to do so in Leviticus 23.
+Pentecost, which was also the feast of Shavuot (i.e. Feast of Weeks), to offer first fruits of the wheat harvest because God told Jews to do so in Leviticus 23 is 50 days after the Feast of Unleavened Bread, the day after Passover.
 Shavuot is also the anniversary of the giving of the Law at Mt.
-Sinai to Moses, and is considered to be the birthday of ancient Israel.
+Sinai to Moses and is considered to be the birthday of ancient Israel.
 The Day of Pentecost was also the day of the giving or ‘out-pouring’ of the Holy Spirit to the new church, the bride of Christ.

 Acts 2:14 – “14 That’s when Peter stood up and, backed by the other eleven, spoke out with bold urgency: ‘Fellow Jews, all of you who are visiting Jerusalem, listen carefully and get this story straight.
 These people aren’t drunk as some of you suspect.
 They haven’t had time to get drunk—it’s only nine o’clock in the morning.
 This is what the prophet Joel announced would happen: “In the Last Days,” God says, “I will pour out my Spirit on every kind of people: Your sons will prophesy, also your daughters; Your young men will see visions, your old men dream dreams.
 When the time comes, I’ll pour out my Spirit On those who serve me, men and women both, and they’ll prophesy.
 I’ll set wonders in the sky above and signs on the earth below, Blood and fire and billowing smoke, the sun turning black and the moon blood-red, Before the Day of the Lord arrives, the Day tremendous and marvelous; And whoever calls out for help to me, God, will be saved.”